-With these sheets, you will be able to write down the square footage of each room.
+These sheets also allow you to write down the square footage of each room too.

 FYI: Deep, spring, detail cleaning is typically done twice a year.
 So keeping these sheets on hand can be useful for your house cleaning business all year.

 The 3 factors to consider when pricing house cleaning.

 First, listening to your customer is the number one factor when pricing to clean a house.

 At the initial greeting with your prospective customer, be ready to listen closely.
 I mean seriously.
 It’s wonderful that you want to talk about how great of a cleaner you are, but the truth is you’re there to provide a service to the homeowner.
 Besides, they already have a positive review about you.
 That’s how you got in the door, remember? 😉